Two Failures of Self-Consistency in the Multi-Step Reasoning of LLMs: Conclusion

 \section{Conclusion}

 We have proposed two types of language model self-consistency that are important for the reliability and logically valid reasoning of LLMs on multi-step tasks.
-Despite the GPT-3 model's generally impressive performance on a wide variety of tasks, it still performs inconsistently on both hypothetical and compositional consistency prompts, although larger model size appears to help.
-This suggests an additional reason not to trust the outputs of LLMs on complex compositional tasks, especially without extensive empirical validation.
-Further work is required in order to improve the logical consistency of LLM reasoning, and to investigate whether further scaling improves hypothetical or compositional consistency.
+Despite the GPT-3 and GPT-4 models' generally impressive performance on a wide variety of tasks, these models still perform inconsistently on both hypothetical and compositional consistency prompts, although larger models appear to perform better.
+This furthers our understanding of how these otherwise impressive LLMs fail to generalize well on compositional tasks and suggests an additional reason not to trust the outputs of LLMs on complex compositional tasks, especially without extensive empirical validation.
+Further work is required in order to improve the logical consistency of LLM reasoning, and to investigate whether novel training techniques or further scaling improve hypothetical or compositional consistency.